Sérgio Conceição: Personal life

 Coimbra's municipal government named a local 2,500-seater stadium after him – the Estádio Municipal Sérgio Conceição.
-He fathered five sons: Sérgio, Rodrigo, Moisés, Francisco and José.
+He fathered five sons: Sérgio, Rodrigo, Moisés, Francisco and José; the second and fourth played under him at Porto.

 Conceição helped ten families who were struggling financially during the COVID-19 pandemic, with the intent of providing "a grocery store in every home".
 During an interview to RTP1 in December 2020, he stated that his hero was God and he was a devout Catholic.